New Mexican restaurant coming to Gering

 Ed Bartella said with a grant from the city they hope to open doors at the end of the year.

-The Bartellas secured a $35,000 LB840 grant — which requires creating seven full-time equivalent positions — plus a $30,000 loan after it was approved unanimously by the Gering City Council Monday night.
+The Bartellas secured a $35,000 LB840 grant — which requires creating seven full-time equivalent positions — plus a $30,000 loan after it was approved unanimously by the Gering City Council Monday, Nov.
+9.

 While the family is in a waiting game, Bartella said he’s eager to get the doors open.